erikeldridge/app-quality-cookbook/tools/junit.md

 # JUnit

-We’ll use junit for unit testing.
+We’ll use JUnit for unit testing.

 ## Install